Home History Professor Sir Ludwig Guttmann: Father of the Paralympic Movement

 Professor Sir Ludwig Guttmann: Father of the Paralympic Movement

-Professor Sir Ludwig ‘Poppa’ Guttmann CBE FRS is known as the father of the Paralympic movement; he was the medical pioneer who proved that disabled sport could be as competitive and exciting as a non-disabled sport.
+Professor Sir Ludwig is renowned as the father of the Paralympic movement.
+He was the medical pioneer who proved that disabled sport could be as competitive and exciting as a non-disabled sport.
 In September 1943, he took charge of the National Spinal Injuries Unit at Stoke Mandeville in England.
 He implemented his own theories on how best to treat patients who had paraplegia by introducing rehabilitation through sport.
 This led to national competitions, then to the International Stoke Mandeville Games and finally the Paralympic Games, which has become the third largest sporting event in the world.

 Professor Sir Ludwig Guttmann.